kevin-fang/Arvados-Blood-Types-and-Ethnicity/BoogieTranslator/README.md

 Then move the output to the directory that contains BOOGIE, and run BOOGIE on it.

 All of this code is available for use in Arvados the following pipeline: http://curover.se/su92l-j7d0g-jd1fzgbhl3nfz3c

+### Misc.

+The Dockerfile contained in this directory is a simple installation of Linux that contains Java, and installs the necessary scripts for Arvados to be able to use the docker image.
+It downloads the Boogie Translator, compiles the Java files, and cleans up after itself.